The business plan is the backbone of your company

 We're going to take a wild guess and say that the entrepreneur inside you would probably instead jump straight to building your product than write a business plan.
 Right?
 It's in human nature to want to skip what is complex, demanding, and tedious.
 It's universal that people don't want to do homework or their taxes, and business planning sure feels a lot like a mixture of the two.

 But to add some perspective, writing your business plan is an essential part of building your business.
 And we recommend that you get started as soon as possible while your idea and your motivation are fresh!

 Here are the main reasons why you shouldn’t cut corners on this one:

 No pain, no money gain

 The sad truth is that you'll need a business plan if you want to raise seed money for your idea.
-Actually, you'll need one every time raise any funds.
-We know; we just said that the business plan is not just a document for investors.
+Actually, you'll need one every time you are raising funds.
+We know we just said that the business plan is not just a document for investors.
 That is very true.
 But if you plan to go out and pitch your startup to investors, you will have to show them that you have a good handle on making your business succeed, and the tool for that is a business plan.
 It's an essential requirement that almost any investor worth their salt needs to see to access if your idea and plan are valid.

 🧬 You’re building the DNA of your business

 Writing your business plan forces you to think about every detail of your business.
 It will ultimately make you smarter about the market, your customers, and your competition.
 It will also help you make important decisions, overcome critical challenges, and minimize the risks that inevitably come with building a startup.